wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 }
 ~~~

-An example of python code that uses the IDL definition above to create an instance of a "Person" object:
+An example of python code that uses code generated from the IDL definition above to create an instance of a "Person" object:

 ~~~ python
 person = Person()